manasidesai/promotion-engine/README.md

 # promotion-engine

-This ia a spring boot application for the simple promotion engine.
+This is a spring boot application for the simple promotion engine.
 The promotion engine calculates the total order value after applying promotions on the cart items.

 ### Promotion